pyrmont/articles.inqk.net/_posts/2019-05-07-back-on-twitter.md

 [^4]: The content sent to Twitter by Micro.blog intelligently strips this formatting out.
 If a link is included in a post, this is added to the tweet as an 'attached' link.
 More detail on what's included in the cross-posted content is on [the Micro.blog support site][mbs].

 [mbs]: https://help.micro.blog/2016/cross-posting-twitter/

+[^5]: Yes, Micro.blog has the radical notion that its users may want to _edit_ posts.
+It sucks that this means that the edited post and the cross-posted tweet get out of sync but c'est la vie.